wodby/docs/1.0/docs/stacks/wordpress/local.md

 1. Clone [docker4wordpress repository](https://github.com/wodby/docker4wordpress) and switch to the [latest stable tag](https://github.com/wodby/docker4wordpress/releases) or download/unpack the source code from the [latest release](https://github.com/wodby/docker4wordpress/releases)
 2. For PHP <8.2 switch mail sending to `ssmtp` (see [why](#mail-sending))
 3. [Configure domains](#domains)
-4. From project root directory run `docker-compose up -d` or `make up` to start containers.
+4. From project root directory run `docker compose up -d` or `make up` to start containers.
 Give it 10-20 seconds to initialize after the start
 5. That's it!
 Proceed with WordPress installation at http://wp.docker.localhost:8000.
 Default database user, password and database name are all `wordpress`, database host is `mariadb`
 6. You can see status of your containers and their logs via portainer: http://portainer.wp.docker.localhost:8000